 Traditionally Casual but Catered to Your Personality

 The baseline A105 Nixon Sentry is conservative in its simple white and gray color scheme with red highlights, but that's just one option among over two dozen.
 Regardless, there's a nice sense of consistency to every watch in the line.
 This isn't going to be the watch that grabs the attention of the entire office, but it's a steady and reliable timepiece with a quartz movement that can provide you with good performance for a modest price and the means to express your personal style.

 A Feature-Rich Smartwatch, Fairly Priced

-The Apple Watch may be the most popular smartwatch around, but the Galaxy gives Apple a run for their money for a reasonable price.
-But this particular model is in touch with its roots.
-It includes dial choices that look absolutely analog while providing you with all the best men watches features from a smart device.
+The Apple Watch may be the most popular smartwatch around, but the Galaxy Watch gives Apple a run for their money for a reasonable price.
+This model in particular is in touch with its analog roots.
+It includes dial choices that look completely analog while providing you with all the best features of a men's watch from a smart device.
 That more stripped-down design approach also allows these wristwatches to stay charged for days at a time.

 6. Tissot PR 100 Swiss Quartz Dress Watch